Isqanderm/data-mapper/Readme.md

 ## License

-`data-mapper` is distributed under the MIT license.
+`om-data-mapper` is distributed under the MIT license.
 See the LICENSE file in the root directory of the project for more information.